Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

-Because $\kk[\Delta]$ is $\NN$-graded (per Setup~\ref{set:N-grading}), we can assume that each term in the expansion of each $p_j\Garsia(f_j)$ as a linear combination of standard monomials in $\kk[\Delta]$ is of the same degree $d$; thus each has a shape that partitions $d$.
-Consider one of these shapes, say $\lambda$, that is maximal with respect to dominance order among all of the shapes of standard monomials that appear in the expansions of any of the $p_j\Garsia(f_j)$'s.
-(Such a maximal $\lambda$ exists by Observation~\ref{obs:dominance-induction}.)
-Because $\kk[\Delta]$ is the direct sum of its shape-homogeneous components, \eqref{eq:lin-rel} implies that all terms of shape $\lambda$ appearing in the expansion of the $p_j\Garsia(f_j)$'s into linear combinations of standard monomials must cancel out.
+Find a shape, $\lambda$, that is maximal with respect to dominance order among all of the shapes that occur in the expansions of any of the $c_{j,\bfa}\theta^\bfa\Garsia(f_j)$'s appearing in \eqref{eq:lin-rel} into standard monomials.
+Because $\kk[\Delta]$ is the direct sum of its shape-homogeneous components, \eqref{eq:lin-rel} implies that all terms of shape $\lambda$ appearing in the expansions of the $c_{j,\bfa}\theta^\bfa\Garsia(f_j)$'s must cancel out.